incident-io/internships-grads-takehome/README.md

     "charlie"
   ],

-  // 5pm, Friday 17th November 2023
+  // 5pm, Friday 7th November 2025
-  "handover_start_at": "2023-11-17T17:00:00Z",
+  "handover_start_at": "2025-11-07T17:00:00Z",
   "handover_interval_days": 7
 }
 ```

-In that example, our schedule will rotate evenly between those users with the
+In that example, our schedule will rotate evenly between those users with the first shift starting at 5pm,
-first shift starting at 5pm Friday 17th, with shift changes happening every 7
+Friday 7th November 2025, with shift changes happening every 7 days.
-days.

 That means:

-- Alice takes the shift for 1 week, starting at 5pm, Friday 17th November
+- Alice takes the shift for 1 week, starting at 5pm, Friday 7th November 2025
-- Then Bob is on-call for 1 week from 5pm, Friday 24th November
+- Then Bob is on-call for 1 week from 5pm, Friday 14th November 2025
 - Then Charlie, then...
 - Back to Alice again.